 To quickly convert tabular data into an Excel Table, select the data (or select any cell in the data set) and use the keyboard shortcut:

 This will open the Create Table dialog box.
 While it automatically picks the range that needs to be converted, and in most cases it is correct, it’s a good practice to cross-check this.

 Click on OK (or press Enter).

 #19 Spell Check

-While most of the people work with data in Excel, if your work involves a bit of text as well, it’s a good practice to run spell-check before marking the work as final and sending across to your boss or client.
+While most people work with data in Excel, if your work involves a bit of text as well, it’s a good practice to run spell-check before marking the work as final and sending it across to your boss or client.

 Unlike MS Word or PowerPoint, Excel would not show red lines below the words that are misspelled.
 However, if you run spell check, it will catch those errors.